 Encouraging More Positive Opportunities With Empathy and Respect

-The Law School Preparation Institute and the El Paso County Juvenile Probation Department collaborated to develop and run the EMPOWER Program, which launched in May of 2012.
+The Patti and Paul Yetter Center for Law and the El Paso County Juvenile Probation Department collaborated to develop and run the EMPOWER Program, which launched in May of 2012.
 EMPOWER is a deferred prosecution program uniquely tailored to the El Paso community for youth with serious mental illness.
 The goal of the program is to divert juveniles with serious mental illness from the juvenile justice system, and instead link them to services that are more appropriate for their successful rehabilitation.

 In EMPOWER, a multidisciplinary team works with the children and their families to develop and execute appropriate treatment plans.
 Treatment plans include: